resources index

 Miguel Borrull hijo

-Antonio Moreno (1890-1937) was an important player from Seville and one of Ricardo's mentors.
+Antonio Moreno (1890–1937) was a talented professional guitarist who influenced Niño Ricardo.
 He recorded this falseta in 1933 with Pastora (he and Ricardo were the witnesses at the wedding of Pastora and Pepe Pinto that same year).
 Although this is part of a fandango ("Al doble de una campana") accompanied por arriba, it is very obviously a version of the falseta seen above.
-Antonio Moreno clearly influenced the playing of his disciple Ricardo.
+The index-finger aire of Antonio Moreno is heard clearly in the playing of Ricardo.
 Capo at the sixth fret.
-The idea is heard at 0:35.

 (click here to listen)